dunglas/mercure/docs/hub/cookbooks.md

 ## Monitoring the Hub Using Supervisor

-Use the following file as a template to run the Mercure hub with [Supervisor](http://supervisord.org):
+Use the following file as a template to run the Mercure.rocks hub with [Supervisor](http://supervisord.org):

 ```ini
 [program:mercure]